woctezuma/steam-labs-recommender/README.md

 ### Interpolation

-There are 30 different pre-computed recommendation rankings of 200 games (`algorithm_options`) for the combinations of:
+There are 30 pre-computed recommendation rankings of 200 games (`algorithm_options`) for the combinations of:
 -   5 popularity biases,
 -   6 release recency biases.

-The slider combinations of the "Interactive Recommender" results in [an interpolation](https://github.com/woctezuma/steam-labs-recommender/wiki/Interpolation) of the 4 closest rankings:
+A combination of sliders of the "Interactive Recommender" leads to [an interpolation](https://github.com/woctezuma/steam-labs-recommender/wiki/Interpolation) of the 4 closest rankings:

 It is a nice trick to allow people to play with the sliders:
--   without giving too much information away, especially the formula and the popularity values for each game,
+-   without giving too much information away, especially the formula and the "popularity" values for each game,
 -   without overloading the browser with data.
 There are 30 rankings instead of 101x101.

 ### Misleading sliders

 Due to ranking interpolation, sliders can be misleading.

 For instance, the recommendations for the past 10 years do NOT include the recommendations for the past 6 months.

 ![Slider for release recency](https://raw.githubusercontent.com/wiki/woctezuma/steam-labs-recommender/img/release_recency_slider.png)